Random Laplacian Features for Learning with Hyperbolic Space: Experiments

 \subsection{Text Classification}

-\textbf{Task and Datsets.} We further evaluate HyLa on \textbf{transductive} and \textbf{inductive} text classification task to assign labels to documents.
+\textbf{Task and Datsets.} We further evaluate HyLa on \textbf{transductive} and \textbf{inductive} text classification task to assign documents labels.
 We conducted experiments on $4$ standard benchmarks including R52 and R8 of Reuters 21578 dataset, Ohsumed and Movie Review (MR) follows the same data split as \cite{yao2019graph,wu2019simplifying}.
-Detailed dataset statistics are provided in Table \ref{table:text-dataset}.
+Detailed dataset statistics are provided in \autoref{table:text-dataset}.

-\textbf{Experiment Setup.} In the transductive case, previous work \cite{yao2019graph} and \citet{wu2019simplifying} apply GCN and SGC by creating a corpus-level graph where both documents and words are treated as nodes at the same level in the graph.
-For the weights and connections in the graph, word-word edge weights are calculated as pointwise mutual information (PMI) and word-document edge weights as normalized TF-IDF scores.
+\textbf{Experiment Setup.} In the transductive case, previous work \cite{yao2019graph} and \citet{wu2019simplifying} apply GCN and SGC by creating a corpus-level graph where both documents and words are treated as nodes in the graph.
+For weights and connections in the graph, word-word edge weights are calculated as pointwise mutual information (PMI) and word-document edge weights as normalized TF-IDF scores.
 The weights of document-document edges are unknown and left as $0$.
-We follows the same data processing setup for the transductive setting, and adopt HyLa at node level since only adjacent matrix is available.

-In the inductive setting, we take the sub-matrix of the large matrix in the transductive setting, including only the document-word edges as the node representation feature matrix $\mathbf{X}$, then follow the procedure in Section \ref{sec:hyla-graph-learning} to adopt HyLa at the feature level to get $\overline{\mathbf{X}}$.
-Particularly in the inductive setting, the adjacency matrix of documents is unknown, we replace SGC with a logistic regression layer (LR) follows HyLa directly as $\mathbf{Y}=\text{softmax}(\overline{\mathbf{X}}\mathbf{W})$.
-We train the HyLa-SGC \& HyLa-LR model for a maximum of $200$ epochs and compare it against TextSGC and TextGCN in Table \ref{table:tc-base}.
+We follows the same data processing setup for the transductive setting, and embed the whole graph since only the adjacent matrix is available.
+In the inductive setting, we take the sub-matrix of the large matrix in the transductive setting, including only the document-word edges as the node representation feature matrix $\mathbf{X}$, then follow the procedure in Section \ref{sec:hyla-graph-learning} to embed features and apply HyLa/RFF to get $\overline{\mathbf{X}}$.
+Since the adjacency matrix of documents is unknown, we replace SGC with a logistic regression (LR) formalized as $\mathbf{Y}=\text{softmax}(\overline{\mathbf{X}}\mathbf{W})$.
+We train all models for a maximum of $200$ epochs and compare it against TextSGC and TextGCN in Table \ref{table:tc-base}.

 { }